Andries Knevel

 Andries Gerrit Knevel (born 13 February 1952, Naarden) is a Dutch theologian, author and presenter on Dutch radio and tv.
 From 1993 until 2006, he was television director of the Evangelische Omroep, a Dutch broadcasting organisation with Protestant foundations.

+Dutch standup comedian Brigitte Kaandorp performed a satirical song about Knevel.

 Background

 Knevel grew up in a Christian-Reformed family with a municipal civil servant father and stay-at-home mother.
 He studied economics at the Vrije Universiteit Amsterdam.
 Only during his study time, he became a devout Christian.
 In interviews, Knevel pointed at a specific moment that God entered his life during an economics lecture, and that he decided that he wanted to become a minister instead.

 Knevel changed his field of study to theology: first at the Vrije Universiteit, but after a year he switched to Utrecht University, where he graduated in 1979.
 Alongside his study, he taught theology and society sciences at the Christian high school Farelcollege in Ridderkerk between 1976 and 1978.